FAQ: Questions and answers all around the coronavirus

-10. What do I have to consider if I return from travel?
+6. What do I have to consider if I return from travel?

 You are allowed to leave the quarantine to make your way to the test centre.
 If the test turns out to be negative, you are allowed to leave the quarantine completely.

-11. What will happen if I do not comply with the measures?
+7. What will happen if I do not comply with the measures?

 Infringements may be punished through fines, monetary penalties or imprisonment of up to two years or five years respectively.